This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 We’ve done a lot of comparison articles on Own The Grill, and I’m not exaggerating when I say that this is one of the closest calls I’ve ever seen when comparing two brands.

 For example, if you’re looking for a portable pellet grill – well, Traeger is clearly your choice.
-If you have a little bit more cash to work with in your budget, a Traeger will get you a few extra features than Z Grills, and that might be worth it to you!
+If you have a little bit more cash to work with in your budget, a Traeger will get you more extra features and durability than Z Grills, and that might be worth it to you!

 On the other hand, if you’re looking for the absolute best value pellet grill, it’s hands down Z Grills.
 You simply won’t find a better bang for your buck on the market.
 As long as you’re ok without the extra bells and whistles – Z Grills is a fantastic choice.